katecursed99/LOVEPlotLib/README.md

 Really the main thing I didn't hit in the example is using ClearGraphs() to get rid of all the graphs in memory, that might come in handy.

-Example main.lua file (also included as example.lua in this repo)
+Example main.lua file (also included as example.lua in this repo).
+Draws the memory monitor/framerate counter from the gif at the top of this file!
 ```
 local plt = require "graph-snippet"